-In this online course, participants are introduced to the latest fundraising analytics and tools to build a solid data-driven foundation.
+In this online course, you are introduced to the latest fundraising analytics and tools to build a solid data-driven foundation.

 Leaders of all industry sectors achieve success through the thoughtful and creative use of data.
 Likewise, nonprofit organizations benefit from tapping their own constituent information.
 Designed for fundraising professionals, executive directors, development chairs and board members who are considering a campaign or wanting to improve their fundraising operation, learn to leverage the power of data.